luisUE4/documentosPersonalesAI/README.md

 > *Transforming the management of your personal documents with the power of local Artificial Intelligence.*

-**DocumentosPersonalesAI** is a **Android AI application assistant** designed for the intelligent analysis and processing of documents, images, and audio.
-Prioritizes user privacy through strict, on-device local OFFLINE processing with embedded AI model (google gemma 4).
+**DocumentosPersonalesAI** is an **Android APP AI assistant** designed for the intelligent analysis and processing of documents, images, and audio.
+Prioritizes user privacy through strict, on-device local OFFLINE processing with embedded AI model (LLM google gemma 4).

-This application can work with the mobile android device completely offline (no internet) and documents are restricted to safe storage of the device.
+This application can work with the mobile android device completely offline (no internet) and documents are restricted to the safe storage of the device.

 ---